Parents & Supporters

-The office oversees 38 social fraternities and sororities.
+The office oversees all social fraternities and sororities.
 Social is defined as any Greek lettered organization that exists for the purpose of creating a network of students, fostering friendships, and fulfilling a particular mission that is complimentary to the university.
 Social fraternities and sororities are not directly tied to any college, major, or academic purpose (i.e. honor societies) but chapters do excel in academics with members representing all majors and colleges at Cal Poly.
-The 36 chapters are divided into three councils: the Interfraternity Council, the Panhellenic Council and the United Fraternity and Sorority Council.
+All chapters are divided into three councils: the Interfraternity Council, the Panhellenic Council and the United Fraternity and Sorority Council.
 Click on one of the links below to learn more about one of the councils.

 Our chapters strive to set the standard for academic achievement among all Cal Poly student organizations.
 Click here for the most up to date grade reports.

 Depending on the chapter and council, dues will vary in price.
 Most chapters charge on a quarterly basis (summer dues are not charged).

 IFC dues average $200 - $350 per quarter

 Panhellenic dues average $300 - $450 per quarter